OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 0: Prerequisites

-- Office Web Add-ins are essentially web applications embedded in Office.
+- Office Web Add-ins (also referred to as Office Add-ins) are essentially web applications embedded in Office.
 So, you should first have a basic understanding of web applications and how they are hosted on the web.
-There is an enormous amount of information about this on the Internet, in books, and in online courses.
+There's an enormous amount of information about this on the Internet, in books, and in online courses.
 A good way to start if you have no prior knowledge of web applications at all is to search for "What is a web app?" on Bing.
-- The primary programming language you will use in creating Office Add-ins is JavaScript or TypeScript.
+- The primary programming language you'll use to create Office Add-ins is JavaScript or TypeScript.
 You can think of TypeScript as a strongly-typed version of JavaScript.
-If you are not familiar with either of these languages, but you have experience with VBA, VB.Net, C#, you will probably find TypeScript easier to learn.
-Again, there is a wealth of information about these languages on the Internet, in books, and in online courses.
+If you're not familiar with either of these languages, but you have experience with VBA, VB.Net, C#, you'll probably find TypeScript easier to learn.
+Again, there's a wealth of information about these languages on the Internet, in books, and in online courses.

 ## Step 1: Begin with fundamentals